How to cite sources

 Say this is the wording in the source: Jones gives information provided by Professor Herman Smith.
 Smith says, "There are more dangers in the depth of the oceans that we know about."

-Here’s a couple of ways to cite that information.
+Here are a couple of ways to cite that information.

 According to Smith, “There are more dangers in the depths of the oceans that we know about” (qtd. in Jones).
 This abbreviation qtd. in means that this quote is quoted in the article written by Jones.
 See how only Smith's words are actually quoted, so the quotation marks go around those words.